vitaliypukhovoy/HierarchyDB/readme.md

-                                             __DOCUMENATION__
-                       (soon will be implemented deploy on kubernetes and Azure)
+                       __(soon will be implemented deploy on kubernetes and Azure)__

    1. For realize this chellange was chosen .net Core 3.1 Framework and
    for connection to Database I have used Dapper Framework
    This is give me to do query directly.
    Main logic of report was developed on server side (MSSQL server)
    I desided on to the maximum using sql scripts for better performence.
    In project was used CRUD an approach.

 2. Project was divided on 5 subprojects. in order to deploy local this test project need to open PMS.HierarchyDB.
    To  check of deploying scripts we can open SQL Server and run Hierarchy.DB.publish.xml (PMS.HierarchyDB project)